Mentorship

 Turn expertise into income streams

 There's no single "right" way to monetize.
 The best model depends on your skills, your audience, and how you want to spend your time.
-Here are the main paths:
+The main paths:

 Ebooks, templates, guides, worksheets.
 Create once, sell forever.
 Lower price point, higher volume.

 Package your knowledge into a structured learning experience.
-More work upfront, but scales infinitely.
+More work upfront, scales infinitely.

 High-touch, premium pricing.
-Trade time for money, but at a much higher rate than a traditional job.
+Trade time for money, at a much higher rate than a traditional job.

 Recurring revenue from a group of people who want ongoing access to you and your content.

 Build something that solves a problem for your audience.
-Higher barrier to entry, but massive potential.
+Higher barrier to entry, massive potential.

 Start with one.
 Master it.
 Then expand.
 Most people fail because they try to do everything at once.